scalar-labs/scalardb/docs/backup-restore.md

 You can restore the table to a point in time using the DynamoDB console or the AWS Command Line Interface (AWS CLI).
 The point-in-time recovery process restores to a new table.
 By default, the table can only be restored one by one.

-You must restore tables one by one from the [Amazon DynamoDB console](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/PointInTimeRecovery.Tutorial.html) using the following steps and use the midtime of the pause as a restore point
+You can restore tables one by one from the [Amazon DynamoDB console](https://docs.aws.amazon.com/amazondynamodb/latest/developerguide/PointInTimeRecovery.Tutorial.html) using the following steps and use the midtime of the pause as a restore point

 * Restore with PITR of table A to another table B
 * Take a backup of the restored table B (assume the backup is named backup B)
 * Remove table A
 * Create a table named A with backup B

-If you want to restore multiple tables, you can create a script to restore multiple tables using the AWS CLI commands.
+If you want to restore multiple tables with a single command, you can create a script to restore multiple tables using the AWS CLI commands.

 Scalar DB is recommended to enable point-in-time recovery (PITR) for continuous backup creation and enable auto-scaling for better performance.
 DynamoDB will not enable PITR and autoscaling by default after restoring.